COMBASE/cloud-api-v3-js-client/docs/PointsOfSaleApi.md

 <a name="getPointOfSale"></a>
 # **getPointOfSale**
-> Pos getPointOfSale(accountId, pointOfSaleIdOrNumber, opts)
+> Pos getPointOfSale(koronaAccountId, pointOfSaleIdOrNumber, opts)

 lists the point of sale